virtapi/virtapi/docs/api/v1/general.md

 ### Response structure

-Responses will always be of the form described as the value of the response variable below.
-Any reply not conforming to this format can be considered an error.
+Responses will always be in the form described as the value of the response variable below.
+Any reply not conforming to this format can be considered as an error.

 ```javascript
 // Type definitions